Is Coaching the Right Move—Or Not?

 How the Work Is Structured

-Sessions are typically held every 2–3 weeks, with real-world application between meetings.
-The work evolves as the leader’s context evolves.
+Sessions are typically held every other week, with real-world application between meetings.
+The work evolves as the leader’s role, relationships, and business context evolve.

 It’s not about scores.
 It’s about insight.

-I synthesize patterns, nuance, and what’s not being said into a clear strategic mirror: how the leader is experienced, why it matters, and where small shifts create outsized impact.
+I synthesize patterns, nuance, and what’s not being said into a practical strategic mirror: how the leader is experienced, why it matters, and where targeted shifts can create meaningful impact.

 For sponsored engagements, we define outcomes early and tie leadership growth to business priorities—so progress is visible, not just felt.